intrig/ict/multivector.md

 ## <a name="linear_cursor"/> multivector<T>::linear_cursor

 A linear cursor is also a forward iterator.
-It traverses a multivector in a preorder fashion.
+It traverses a multivector in a depth-first order.

 The following code: